 The main difference between a curriculum vitae and a resume lies in their focus and content.
 A resume can have a page or two containing your work experience and other information while CVS’s can have two or more pages containing more information about your academic competencies.
 For doctors, their CVs are their ticket in pursuing higher education and career opportunities.

-You can refer to the different doctor curriculum vitae templates provided here.
+You can refer to the different doctor templates provided here.
 You can use them as your guide to creating your own unique curriculum vitae.
 Curriculum vitae writing is made easy if you have high-quality templates to refer to.

 Medical Doctor Curriculum Vitae

 Chiropractic Doctor CV Templates